MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -NoAutoRun

-Applies to version 1906 and later.
-Use this parameter to configure the following option from the create task sequence media wizard: **Include autorun.inf file on media**
+Add this parameter to include the autorun.inf file on the media.
+Configuration Manager doesn't add it by default.
+This file is commonly blocked by antimalware products.
+For more information on the AutoRun feature of Windows, see [Creating an AutoRun-enabled CD-ROM Application](/windows/desktop/shell/autoplay).
+If still necessary for your scenario, add this parameter to include the file.

 ```yaml
 Type: SwitchParameter